 Christopher joined Watsi on November 6th, 2014.
-Six years ago, Christopher became the 479th member to automatically support a new Watsi patient every month.
-Since then, 5,529 more people have become monthly donors!
-Christopher's most recent donation traveled 8,800 miles to support Soeun, a 37-year-old man from Cambodia, to fund mobility-restoring shoulder surgery.
+Six years ago, Christopher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christopher's most recent donation traveled 8,500 miles to support Edwin, an aspiring engineer from Kenya, to fund a mobility restoring surgery on his foot.

 Soeun is 37-year-old government worker from Cambodia.
 He and his wife have a 10-year-old daughter who is in second grade.
 His wife sells rice at a local market.
 In his free time he loves to read the news or discovers new topics and books on the internet.
 In April 2020, Soeun was in motor vehicle accident that caused a fracture to his left femur and a traumatic injury to his left arm.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He received treatment to his femur, but his left arm remains numb and he cannot move it.
 Soeun traveled to our medical partner's care center to receive treatment.
 On August 4th, he will undergo a brachial plexus repair surgery.
 After recovery, he will regain feeling in his shoulder and arm, and will be able to return to work and do all of his daily tasks easily again.
 Our medical partner, Children's Surgical Centre, is requesting $696 to fund this procedure.
 Soeun said, "I have been very worried about the numbness in my arm, but I am hopeful that after this surgery I will move it again and get my strength back."